Skip to main content

 For graph and advanced features, download the full Intel Codex Vault and open it in Obsidian.

-Read before conducting offensive testing (Sections 5-7).
+Authorized environments only.
+Read before conducting offensive testing (Sections 5–7).
 This SOP contains dual-use content (adversarial attacks, jailbreak methods, evasion techniques).
 You must have written authorization from the system owner, operate only in isolated test environments, and ensure customer acceptance of methods and residual risks.
-Cross-reference: Legal & Ethics SOP
+See Legal & Ethics.

 1. Purpose & Scope